 After a brief stint in the Special Victims Unit, Lt.
 Palmer was transferred to North Precinct.
 She served North Precinct diligently until her promotion.
 Lt.
 Palmer was promoted to the rank of lieutenant in July 2019.
 She is currently assigned to a place she calls home, South Precinct, where she proudly serves as the Evening Shift Commander.

 Lt.
-Palmer was born and raised in Birmingham, AL, where she graduated from Wenonah High School in 1997.
-She continued her education by obtaining a Bachelor of Arts Degree in Political Science from Alabama A&M University and a Master of Science Degree from The University of Alabama, “Roll Tide”.
+Palmer was born and raised in Birmingham, AL, where she graduated from Wenonah High School.
+She continued her education by obtaining a Bachelor of Arts Degree in Political Science from Alabama A&M University and a Master of Science Degree in Criminal Justice from The University of Alabama, “Roll Tide”.